-The vaginal microbiome is unique, it’s a completely different environment to the gut.
-The microbes here have one major job- reduce the risk of vaginal infections.
+The vaginal microbiome is unique - it’s a completely different environment to the gut.
+The microbes here have one major job: to reduce the risk of vaginal infections.
 They create an environment in which friendly bacteria thrive whilst also inhibiting the growth of harmful ones.
-Have a read for more info on the vaginal microbiome.
+Find out more about the vaginal microbiome in our dedicated article.

 What is the key for a flourishing ecosystem?
 Balance.

-After the successful animation film involving clown fish, clown fish became a popular choice of fish for children.
-Lots of clown fish were taken from their natural environments, which affected anemone health and more.
-By reducing the levels of one key player this impacted other species and potentially the environment.
-The other example is the ‘Wolves of Yellowstone Park’.
+You may have read about the notorious ‘wolves of Yellowstone Park’.
 The park had high numbers of deer, who had eaten most of the vegetation, leaving little food for other animals.
 When scientists introduced wolves to the park, they reduced the number of deer and wildlife flooded back - from rabbits, beavers, hawks, bears and fish.
-The physical environment even changed, the river beds got stronger from lack of deer grazing and so the river changed shape.
+The physical environment even changed; the riverbeds got stronger from lack of deer grazing and so the river changed shape.

-Given that the microbes living in our gut are fragile and susceptible to damage, it is important that we know how to actively encourage their growth and proliferation, as well as simply preventing their losses.
+The microbes living in our gut are fragile, so it is important that we know how to actively encourage their growth and proliferation, as well as preventing their losses.
 In addition to avoiding the factors listed above where possible, it is also a good idea to consume a number of different sources of prebiotic fibre and consider topping up with researched friendly bacteria, also known as probiotics.
-For more information, read: What are probiotics?

-Prebiotics are the preferred ‘food source’ for our probiotic colonies, allowing them to flourish, and are found in many different fruits and vegetables, including: bananas, artichokes, onions and garlic.
-You may also like to read: What are prebiotics?
+Prebiotics are the preferred ‘food source’ for our probiotic colonies, allowing them to flourish,.
+They can be found in many different fruits and vegetables, including: bananas, artichokes, onions and garlic, but can also be found in many probiotic supplements.

-Much research is being done into the microbiome that will hopefully enable scientists to know exactly how to manipulate the microbes in the gut to elicit positive changes in our health.
-Centres of excellence that are leading the way in to this research include Reading University, Cork University and Stanford University.
+Lots of research is being done into the microbiome that will hopefully provide insights into how to manipulate gut bacteria to achieve health benefits.
+Centres of excellence that are leading the field in this research include Reading University, Cork University and Stanford University.

-Our microbiome has been shown to impact on many areas of our health.
-Links have been made between dysbiosis in the gut and numerous different diseases and health symptoms.
-These health conditions might be fairly obvious in some cases, but others you may find surprising.
+Most of this research focuses on the link between the microbiome and many areas of our health.
+Links have been made between dysbiosis in the gut and numerous different health issues.
+These conditions might be fairly obvious in some cases, but others you may find surprising:

-What’s really exciting, is research is going one further for a few of these health conditions.
-Differences in microbial composition can be seen between ‘healthy’ and ‘disease’ state, as such researchers are looking to develop a ‘microbial algorithm’.
+What’s really exciting is that research is going even further for a few of these health conditions.
+Differences in microbial composition can be seen between ‘healthy’ and ‘disease’ states, and as such researchers are looking to develop a ‘microbial algorithm’.
 The aim of these algorithms is to act as a diagnostic tool and save invasive procedures.
 This work is in its early days but is promising for the future.

-As Hippocrates states ‘All disease begins in the gut.’
+As Hippocrates stated: ‘all disease begins in the gut'.
+Wise man!

 In 2008 eminent scientists from four different medical centres in the U.S established the Human Microbiome Project, which set out to ‘further our understanding of how the microbiome impacts human health and disease’.
 The ultimate goal of this project is to establish whether there is a core healthy microbiome seen in the guts of well individuals.
 It is already known that the exact composition of the intestinal microbiome differs hugely between individuals, and that our gut microbiome is said to be as unique to us as our fingerprint.

-However, scientists now believe that one third of the total number of species of bacteria may be common to most people, opening up the possibility for ‘mapping’ this percentage of the microbial population, and looking for anomalies present in different diseases and health conditions.
+However, scientists now believe that one third of the total number of species of bacteria may be common to most people.
+This opens up the possibility for ‘mapping’ the microbial population and looking for anomalies present in different diseases and health conditions.

-So, it's clear to see that our microbiome plays an enormous role in overall health, so we hope this article has helped you to understand this fascinating system a little bit better.
+It's clear to see that our microbiome plays an enormous role in overall health, and we hope this article has helped you to understand this fascinating system a little bit better.